 In sifting through those moments in my life that brought real, warm pleasure, very few of them involve large spending: the quiet thrill of a good book; a long drive along a remote beach with my wife; hamburgers with bacon and avocados; two matinee tickets to a critically-acclaimed indie movie.
 It’s not the experience of buying a car (I have the rare disease of having no interest in cars); it’s not the allure of a fancy house or a new iPhone that makes me happy.
 As a member of the human race, I’m a world champion at Getting Tired of Things.
 But in those simple, cheap expenses, I find something real.

 This, then, is financial power: knowing oneself enough to know when there’s enough.

-If only we could turn inward, to that little self in there, and say, if you just learn to live without gadgets, fine dining, and all these worthless toys, all this stress will fade away.
+If only we could turn inward, toward that little self in there, and say, if you just learn to live without gadgets, fine dining, and all these worthless toys, all this stress will fade away.
 But the little self inside rebels, and claims, surely, there’s a purchase out there that will bring greater satisfaction this time.

 So, this is why we think about stress when we think about money.
 This is why, for some, there’s never enough.

 · · ·

 In the year my wife and I spent paying off debt, we lived like broke college kids.

 I remember the daily routine: I’d head off to my miserable job as a programmer at an insurance company, making what I assumed was a generous wage (it wasn’t).
 My wife worked part-time at a startup as a copywriter.
 She thought her job was miserable, too, but she had the pleasure of leaving work at 1 pm, picking up sushi from the restaurant a few blocks from our apartment, and spending the rest of her afternoon sitting cross-legged in front of the TV — sushi in lap — rewatching Sherlock episodes.